-- Tigrillo:served for breakfast and most popular at the coast.
-It’s a casserole style dish of mashed green plantains, eggs and cheese (foto on the right).
+- Tigrillo: Served for breakfast and most popular at the coast.
+It’s a casserole style dish of mashed green plantains, eggs and cheese (photo can be find below).

 There are also some traditional drinks like canelazo.
 It’s an alcoholic shooter made of aguardiente (a clear, anise flavored liquor), cinnamon, lemon, sugar and water.
 It’s popular in the Sierra and served warm.
 Furthermore, you have lots of options regarding fresh fruit juices.
 The most popular options are orange, blackberry (mora) or Guanabana.
 Try them all because they are really cheap, just remember to tell if you would like it without sugar, as it is usually added.

 Nightlife & Spanish classes

 If you are really into music, take some salsa lessons or go to listen to some live music in Café Democratico in Quito.
 The locals will be happy to teach you some basic salsa steps.

 If you really want to experience the local lifestyle, try to engage with locals!
 Usually, Ecuadorians are friendly and are always open to help.
 If you want to learn Spanish or improve your language skills, there are tons of Spanish schools, especially in the Mariscal area (new town).

 Another way to discover the country is to do some volunteering.
 You can check on Workaway for the best working options in Ecuador.
 Just make an account and you’re ready to go!

 If you visited all these amazing places, learned some Spanish or Salsa and met some nice locals you know you made the best of your time in this amazing country.
 Discover our day tours or travel packages on our website and start making the best out of your time.